Episodic Multi-armed Bandits: Acknowledgement

-We assume that the learner knows the state mapping and can compute the state of the system at any stage by using the actions taken and feedbacks observed in the previous stages.
+We assume that the learner knows the state transition function and can compute the state of the system at any step by using the actions taken and feedbacks observed in the previous steps.
 The learner does not know the feedback, cost and terminal reward distributions.
-The goal of the learner is to maximize its cumulative gain over the rounds by repeated interaction with the system.
+The goal of the learner is to maximize its cumulative gain over the episodes by repeated interaction with the system.

+An important application of eMAB is medical screening, where screening high risk patients using multiple modalities may improve the chance of early detection and longer survival \cite{berg2008combined}.
+In this application, the actions correspond to medical screening tests such as mammogram, ultrasound and MRI, and feedbacks correspond to the BI-RADS scores from the administered tests.
+Based on this, the state can represent the likelihood of having cancer, which will change after each new screening test.
+The terminal reward can represent the reward of detection, missed detection or false alarm that results from the final assessment made after the $stop$ action is taken.
+Finally, the costs can represent the financial costs of administering the screening tests.